mohammedasker/100-days-of-code/log.md

 **Thoughts** Ok, so I'm starting to get a hang of queryselectorall (which is cool feeling btw) and now I need to find ways of applying this feature into practical use.
 Like when to use and when not to for example.

 Also, I got less than 30 days before I finish 100 days of challenge so I need to make one more project using all the features I've learned so far during the journey of programming.

+### Day 73: Sep 12, 2019

+**Today's Progress**: Start building note app.

+**Thoughts** I discovered a cool DOM feature called create element and append element in JS which allows you to create that infinte amount of uhhh... many things!
+Like popping text list you see in to-do list or something ilke that.
+Basically, I learned how developers make this kind of stuff.